0xOsiris/cfmm-math-libraries/README.md

     \|_______|\|__|    \|__|     \|__|\|__|     \|__|        \|__|     \|__|\|__|\|__|    \|__|  \|__|\|__|

 ```
-Comprehensive CFMM Math libraries for price simulation, fixed point conversion, and swap simulation on v2/v3 pools.
+CFMM Math Solidity library & contract for price simulation, fixed point conversion, and swap simulation on v2/v3 pools.
 The idea behind CFMM math is to provide an out of the box solidity tool suite that allows anyone to simulate, quote, compare, and convert v2/v3 prices seemlessly in a standardized fixed point representation.
 # Installation
 To install as an npm package run:
 ```shell